Scrolling down on this page you will find the following articles and background information:

 KEITH HOWELL – AN ORDINARY MAN?

 As a result of one of the adverts being published, I did receive some abuse and intimidation on the internet from ‘cybernats’.
 It was not very pleasant and focused on some quite odd things.
 It was perhaps to be expected that some would ridicule my English accent or tell me to go back to where I came from if I was not prepared to ‘back Scotland’, but they also seemed to view the fact that I owned my own house and had company directorships as signs that there was something bad or suspicious about me.
-As they circulated my address and details of how to find my home online, it was indeed a cause for some concern for a few days.
+As they circulated my address and details of how to find my home online, it was indeed a cause for some concern at the time.

 Stranger still, some of these people who have never met me seemed determined to infer the worst from everything I said.
 It is perhaps fair enough for some to consider me a little odd or eccentric in speaking out in the way that I have, but why are so many bothered about me referring to myself as an ‘ordinary man’?
 It is not a trick or a tactic – I really am ordinary, that is to say I do not consider myself better than anyone else and indeed know there are many a lot better than me in so many ways.
 Pointing out that I am an ordinary man was intended to emphasise that my voice or vote does not count for any more than anyone else’s.
 In much of this debate about Scottish Independence there is something to be said for all of us retaining a proper sense of perspective, of humility.
 Everyone is entitled to a view, indeed everyone should try to form their own view, and feel they can express it without fear of ridicule or abuse.
 We should all try to remember that those we do not agree with might well hold their opinions with just as much passion and certainty as we do!